-3. To determine whether the oracle user exists and belongs to the correct groups, enter the following command:
+- 3. To determine whether the oracle user exists and belongs to the correct groups, enter the following command: - # id oracle uid=440(oracle) gid=200(oinstall) groups=201(dba),202(oper)

-id -a oracle

-If the oracle user exists, this command displays information about the groups to which the user belongs.
+If the oracle user exists, then this command displays information about the groups to which the user belongs.
 The output should be similar to the following, indicating that oinstall is the primary group and dba is a secondary group: